ironsupr/Blog-website/README.md

-# MERN Stack Blog Platform
+# StoryVerse - Share Your Stories

 A modern, full-featured blogging platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Features a beautiful UI with a responsive design, rich text editing, image uploads, user authentication, and more.